osmufe/indoor-climbing/README.md

   <img src="SA_Metrics.jpg" width="35%" height="35%">
    <br/>

+## To fix Assap:
+  - Today 05/02/2024 I tested it in a rock climbing wall with low height, and the problem is that if it is less than 3 meters it does not count that height (see how to do it).
 ## I will Try to do it if possible:
   - 15 different grading scales : https://www.guidedolomiti.com/en/rock-climbing-grades/